8 Popular Graphic Novels for the Nerdy German Language Learner

 “It’s not a comic book!
 It’s a graphic novel.”

-You might also see graphic novels as longer than comic books, with full-page illustrations and extensive text.
-Regardless of your view, graphic novels provide awesome images and interesting plot points, making them ideal for learning a language like German.
+Whichever way you view them, graphic novels provide awesome images and interesting plot points, making them ideal for learning a language like German.

 1. “Berlinoir” by Reinhard Kleist and Tobias O. Meißner